IBM/ibm-block-csi-driver/docs/content/release_notes/supported_os.md

 As of this document's publication date, IBM Power® and zLinux® architectures are not supported for this release. {: restriction}

+Kubernetes 1.32 is not supported on Red Hat® Enterprise Linux® (RHEL) 8.x.{: restriction}

 The following table lists supported operating systems for deployment of the IBM® block storage CSI driver on Kubernetes orchestration platforms:

 | Operating system                                     |Architecture|